On the Trade-off of Intra-/Inter-class Diversity for Supervised Pre-training: Introduction

-Empirically, with ImageNet~\cite{ILSVRC15} as the pre-training dataset and the pre-training dataset size fixed, we show that the optimal performance on the downstream tasks occurs when a balance on the intra-/inter-class diversity is achieved, indicating that the dataset diversity trade-off would result in a downstream performance trade-off.
-We then offer a theoretical explanation for this effect by demonstrating that downstream performance displays a convex relationship with respect to the class-to-sample ratio, \ie, the ratio of the number of pre-training classes to the number of samples per class, which can be seen as the ratio between inter-/intra-class diversity.
-The established analytical relationship between downstream performance and the class-to-sample ratio can serve as a guiding principle in designing a supervised pre-training dataset by estimating the optimal class-to-sample ratio rather than grid search.
+Empirically, with ImageNet~\cite{ILSVRC15} as the pre-training dataset and the pre-training dataset size fixed, we show that the optimal performance on the downstream tasks occurs when a balance on the intra-/inter-class diversity is achieved.
+We then offer a theoretical explanation for this effect by first modeling the dataset generation process through a two-step sampling framework, and then demonstrating that the test error of the downstream task displays a rational relationship with respect to the class-to-sample ratio, \ie, the ratio of the number of pre-training classes to the number of samples per class, or, in other words, the ratio between inter-/intra-class diversity.
+The established analytical relationship between downstream performance and the class-to-sample ratio can serve as a guiding principle in designing a supervised pre-training dataset by estimating the optimal class-to-sample ratio rather than the grid search.

-Notably, our theory shows that the optimal class-to-sample ratio is invariant to the size of the pre-training dataset.
-Such an invariance uncovers a direct application: one may estimate the optimal class-to-sample ratio with small pre-training datasets and then leverage it to build a large-scale pre-training dataset.
-In particular, the optimal number of pre-training classes $\bar{K}$ is proportional to the square root of the size of the pre-training dataset $N$, \ie, $\bar{K}\propto\sqrt{N}$.
-We then empirically verify our theoretical finding on ImageNet~\cite{ILSVRC15} and present the effectiveness of its application in predicting optimal number of classes for pre-training datasets with different sizes.
+Notably, our theory shows that given a source of a pre-training dataset and a downstream task, the optimal class-to-sample ratio is invariant to the size of the pre-training dataset.
+Based on such an invariance, one could estimate the optimal class-to-sample ratio with small pre-training datasets and then leverage it to build a large-scale pre-training dataset.
+In particular, the optimal number of pre-training classes $\bar{K}$ and the number of examples per class $n$ are proportional to the square root of the size of the pre-training dataset $N$, \ie, $\bar{K}\propto\sqrt{N}$, which leads to an invariant optimal class-to-sample ratio.
+We empirically verify our theoretical findings on ImageNet~\cite{ILSVRC15} and present the effectiveness of its application in predicting the optimal number of classes for pre-training datasets with different sizes.
+In addition, we conducted experiments with different pre-trained datasets, different model backbones, and downstream tasks of different domains to demonstrate that our findings are consistent across many scenarios.